duggan1501/duggan1501/README.md

 ## About me
-I have recently completed a BA in Mathematics.
-I will soon begin an Msc in Data Science and Statistical Learning.
+I'm currently completing an Msc in Data Science and Statistical Learning.
+I've recently completed a BA in Mathematics.
 My undergraduate thesis was titled, "Applications of Category Theory to Functional Programming".